 Report, Drawing, Scope of Work:

-Last, the engineer must take the information from the research & design steps and put together a report.
+Last, the engineer must take the information from the research & analysis steps to put together a report.
 The report details the client’s goals, on-site discoveries, and our recommendations.
 On top of this, some clients will need either a scope of work or a drawing to obtain a building permit from the city.
 In our experience, most cities only require a scope of work.
 It is our engineer’s stamp of approval that will ultimately allow you to proceed with your building project.